AUGUST 2022, UPDATED 2024

 To round off your visit to Athens in the classical way, the Ancient Agora is one of the most beautiful historic sites in Athens.
 This is the old marketplace of Athens and it is located in a beautiful location under the Acropolis.
 The Hephaisteion is a temple that is specifically well preserved and less photobombed than the Acropolis.

 In the evening I would recommend to get back to Plaka, as the area really livens up in the evenings.
 You will find musicians playing the Sirtaki, while you are sipping ouzo under the olive trees.
+One specific recommendation that I have is Zorbas restaurant, it is located opposite the iconic bougainvillea of Plaka and they have affordable and tasty meals in a scenic location.

 You might be interested in